minchi19/Image-Blur-detection/Readme.md

   - Data augmentation applied (if applicable).

 ## Experiments & Analysis
+### Evaluation Metrics?
+Since blur detection is a binary classification task, the F1 score is preferred over accuracy, since the dataset is imbalanced.

 ### **Experiment 1: Laplacian Variance (Baseline Model)**
 #### **Approach:**
-- Compute the **variance of the Laplacian** of the image.
+- Compute the **variance of the Laplacian**  (second derivative) of an image.
-- If the variance is below a set threshold, classify it as blurred.
+- If the variance is below a set threshold (variance < 100), classify it as blurred.

 #### **Results:**
 - **Threshold:** 100